Last updated: 13th July 2023

 It is stored on computer systems that have been tested to make sure they are secure, and which are kept up-to-date to protect them from viruses and hacking.
 Where we share your personal information with other organisations, we only ever do so via secure computer systems or encrypted email.

-We store your personal information in the UK and in countries with whom our data processing partners are location, these adhere to current GDPR legislation.
+We store your personal information in the UK and in specific countries where our data processing partners are located.
+These all adhere to current GDPR legislation.

 For purposes referred to in this privacy notice we may share your personal data with certain third parties.
 ICMP works with third parties within and outside of the EEA, which act as service providers and data processors on our behalf.
 These third parties are bound contractually by ICMP to process your data securely and according to data protection legislation.